swiftype/objectid_columns/README.md

     my_model.my_oid = "52eab32878161f1314000002" # OK
     my_model.my_oid = "R\xEA\xB2\xCFx\x16\x1F\x13\x14\x00\x00\x01" # OK

+    MyModel.where(:my_oid => some_oid).first # => my_model -- i.e., where(...) works with a hash.

 Note that to assign a binary-format string, it must have an encoding of `Encoding::BINARY` (which is an alias for `Encoding::ASCII-8BIT`).
 (If your string has a different encoding, it may be coming from a source that does not actually support full binary data transparently, which _will_ cause big problems.)

+### Gotchas

+If you query on an ObjectId column and use the hash syntax &mdash; _i.e._, `MyModel.where(:some_oid => ...)` &mdash;
+then everything will work perfectly; `ObjectidColumns` looks for this syntax and properly translates the value from an ObjectId object, binary String, or hex String to the proper database value.
+On the other hand, if you specify a SQL statement or fragment of SQL yourself, you must do the translation, or you'll either get a database error or just no rows found:

+    MyModel.where("some_oid = ?", my_oid.to_bson_id.to_binary) # if some_oid is binary
+    MyModel.where("some_oid = ?", my_oid.to_bson_id.to_s)      # if some_oid is a String

+(Without actively parsing SQL, which is kind of an insane thing to do, there is no easy way around this.
+Even if we detected ObjectId objects in the set of values passed in, we'd have no way of figuring out which ObjectId column they were constraining on, and thus whether to turn them into binary or hexadecimal ObjectId values.)

 ### Using an ObjectId for a Primary Key